Doug-Bowen/Cypress-React-Proto/README.md

-This project is a simple list of tests that automate a a prototype app built with React and TypeScript.
+Automated Tests against a prototype app built with React and TypeScript.
 ---
 App Breakdown
 * React + TypeScript